 Why women’s disc golf matters to me?
 I first started playing disc golf in 2008 it was me, my boyfriend (now husband) and a group of great guys who would play together.
 We all played in our first disc golf tournament in 2009.
 At this tournament there was only other woman in my division.
 Other events I played that year had anywhere from 3-4 women to compete with; so more than the first tournament but nowhere near the amount of men who were competing.
 In 2010 there were more women playing, but still a smaller amount than the male divisions.
 I realized that in order to get more women playing, the ladies in the area needed to be connected somehow.
 I created a Facebook group called the Upper Midwest Women’s Disc Golf Group.
 I wanted a place where women could post events they are playing in an effort to get more women at that event, and this group certainly helped with that.
 Creating this Facebook group was only the beginning for me.

-In 2012 I formed a group called Brew City Ladies Disc Golf which was intended to be a local ladies league in Milwaukee, WI.
+In 2012 I worked with some other ladies in the Milwaukee area to form a group called Brew City Ladies Disc Golf.
+It was intended to be a local ladies league in Milwaukee, WI.
 At that same time the Brew City Ladies Disc Golf was forming a group of ladies in Appleton, WI had formed the Disc On!
 Ladies League (DOLLs).
 Our groups met up for a travel league in fall of 2012 and decided to merge our groups into one.
 Other women through out the state also wanted to host ladies leagues, and the DOLLS became a state wide league.

 One of our goals was to have a women’s only tournament in Wisconsin, and we accomplished that goal with the Wisco Disco in August of 2014.
 The Wisco Disco is now successful and fun annual event in Wisconsin.
 Disc On!
 Ladies League currently has leagues in Wisconsin, Michigan, Iowa and Illinois.